ludicast/saki/README.markdown

 Saki lets you do acceptance testing on top of RSpec.
 It is considerably more terse than Cucumber, but does not sacrifice readability.
 Saki also does not use Given/When/Then syntax because the thought is that there is little return other than familiarity for Cucumber users.

 Are you tired of having DRY code, but tests that seem to babble on "for the length of a bible"?
 Me too.
-How about RSpec code that is hard to follow, when Ruby itself is as "human" as a programming language can get?
+How about RSpec code that is hard to follow, when Ruby itself is simple to follow?
 I hate it too.

 Enter Saki stage left.